queil/rooz/README.md

 <h1 align="center">rooz</h1>

 Rooz is a CLI tool that enables you to work in containers.
 It is intended for developers and DevOps engineers.
 Because of that, it comes with a built-in support for git repositories, SSH keys generation, support for git-safe secrets, shared caches, and a robust CLI.
-Rooz is similar to [toolbox](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) and [distrobox](https://github.com/89luca89/distrobox) but unlike them it aims to share as little as possible with the host.
+Rooz is similar to [toolbox](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) and [distrobox](https://github.com/89luca89/distrobox) but unlike them it aims to share as little as possible with the host - it actually can also orchestrate your workspaces on remote Docker/Podman hosts.

 ## Quick start